lancegoyke/djarter/README.md

 ## Why make a template?

-I have spent six years resisting the urge to make a starter template because (a) it locks you in to a particular development style, and (b) it prevents repetition which promotes learning.
+I have spent six years resisting the urge to make a starter template because (a) it locks you in to a particular development style, and (b) it prevents the repetition that promotes learning.

 But in the spirit of deploying high quality work, this repo contains a few best practices and useful tools for Django projects.